alhewitt/alhewitt.github.io/_pages/machine-learning.md

 </style>
 </head>

 While looking at internships that I might find interesting to do during my PhD, I found several involving machine learning.
 This was something I had attended talks and [workshops](https://astrostatistics.psu.edu/su21/index.html) on before but never really considered having a proper go at.
 I decided to start learning, choosing to focus on implementation rather than theory to begin with.
-This page shows my journey into the wonderful world of machine learning.
+This page contains my journey into the wonderful world of machine learning.

 ## Projects and Competitions